LearnersGuild/guide/Learning_Guide/Review.md

 There are a few steps that you should take to make sure that your review is useful and thorough.

 - Project specs are clear, and completeness is well defined
-- Quality rubric is clear, and quality is well defined
 - Git ignore file
 - README.MD file
 - License file
 - Clone, and run project locally and verify all features are complete
 - Run test suite locally
 - Find Pull Request from "Empty" branch and review code quality
-- Log quality and completeness in Echo.
+- Log completeness in Echo.
 1. Be rigorous.
 Don't give people the benefit of the doubt.
 If a spec is incomplete or unfulfilled, don't count it as complete.
 Give honest feedback.
 It's the only way we learn.
 - Once the review is complete, you can just close the pull request (without merging), and keep the empty branch for future reviews.
 - Check [prrr](http://prrr.apps.learnersguild.org) for more pending reviews and claim them. **You should aim to claim and complete two thorough reviews per review period**